the-tunnster/C/GoLang/README.md

-Codes in GoLang that I'll probably add in the future.
+Codes in GoLang that I've finaly decided to work on.
+Will have them organized in terms of difficulty for now.